The Pillars of Dellegance

 - The People within the Party responsible for the performance of the contract.

-Parties are entities you outsource to whether an small limited company or a subsidiary of a multi-national corporation.
-Dellegance allows a hierarchy to be maintained as defined by you and reviews and approvals to be applied across all or one as your business model dictates.
+Parties are one of the primary outsource pillars and represent who you outsource to, whether a small limited company or a multi-national corporation.
+Dellegance allows a hierarchy to be maintained of complex inter-relationships of linked entities, defined by you, with reviews and approvals applied across all or just one sub-entity as your business model dictates.

 When you approve Parties, you approve them for one or more of the Services that they plan to offer you.

-Services can be configured with behavioural characteristics by inheriting from service types and then assigned to Parties.
-Typically you review and approve the delegation of a service to a Party separately from the contract managing it
+Services are configured with behavioural characteristics by inheriting from your defined service types which are assigned to Parties.
+Typically you review and approve the delegation of a service to a Party separately from the Contract(s) assigned to it.

-A Contract carries out Services that have been approved for the Primary party linked to it however you can have one or more party service relationships linked to a contract where more than one party provides Service to the Contract.
-They can also be hierarchical in nature should your busines model require sub-contracts of differring types.
+A Contract carries out a Service that have been approved for the Primary party linked to it.
+You can have one or more Party Service relationships linked to an individual Contract where more than one party provides additional Services to that Contract.
+Contracts can also be hierarchical in nature should your business model require sub-contracts nested under a master contract.

-Differring behavior of a contract is achieved by teh configuration of multiple contract types, each of which flows through Dellegance differently based on its configuration.
+Differing behaviour of a contract is achieved by the configuration of multiple contract types, each of which flows through Dellegance differently based on its own configuration.